Adolescent mental health, adolescent problems, and depression

 Adolescent Mental Health

 Mental health issues are an urgent area for teens.
 Many of these issues look and feel in adolescence just as they do in adulthood.
 Depression and anxiety are two mental health problems with consistent signs among adolescents and adults.
-Regardless of the specific mental health disorder, already this has been observe and addressed, and there may be more effective treatments.
+Regardless of the specific mental health disorder, already this has been observed and addressed, and there may be more effective treatments.

 Mental health issues in teens are more common than people think – luckily, most of them are treatable!
 Globally, an estimated 10–20% of adolescents experience mental health conditions, but many of these go undiagnosed.
 Mental health issues are an urgent area for teens.
 Many of these issues look and feel in adolescence just as they do in adulthood.
 Depression and anxiety are two mental health problems with consistent signs among adolescents and adults.